University of Melbourne: Ed Muirhead Physics Museum

-Dax Centre

-The Dax Centre is located at the university's Parkville campus in the Kenneth Myer Building.
-The centre is named after Eric Cunningham Dax, who pioneered the use of art to promote clinical insights and mental health improvements.
-Exhibitions and educational programs hosted by the centre seek to promote mental health.
-The Dax Centre consists of educational programs and a gallery space and also houses the Cunningham Dax Collection.

 Tiegs Museum

 The Tiegs Museum is located at the university's Parkville campus in the BioSciences building.
 The museum hosts a collection of zoological specimens accumulated over 120 years, and is named after a former professor and faculty dean, Oscar Tiegs.
 Specimens included in the collection range from small invertebrates to the whole mounts and skeletons of vertebrates including an African Lion, and a moa (an extinct emu-like bird from New Zealand).

+Galleries and exhibitions

+Fiona & Sidney Myer Gallery

+The Fiona & Sidney Myer Gallery is located at the university's Southbank campus in the heart of Melbourne's Arts Precinct.
+It provides a space for members of the Victorian College of the Arts community to showcase new work, playing an educational role for the institution.
+The gallery opened in 2001 (as the Margaret Lawrence Gallery) to link the Victorian College of the Arts with the University of Melbourne, and to the wider communities of Victorian and national arts.
+The space facilitates and encourages connections between professional artists, academics, students, and the wider public.

+Noel Shaw Gallery

+The Noel Shaw Gallery is located within the Baillieu Library at the university's Parkville campus.
+It opened in 2014, following a bequest by university alumna, Noel Shaw.
+Each year two exhibitions are presented in the Noel Shaw Gallery, which focus on the opportunities for curriculum engagement.

 Buxton Contemporary

 Buxton Contemporary is an art museum located at the university's Southbank campus, in Melbourne's Arts precinct.
 The museum was opened in 2018 and comprises four public exhibition galleries, teaching facilities and an outdoor screen for moving image art.
 The museum was the result of a gift to the university by the art collector and property developer Michael Buxton.